If you've missed it, here's a Brief Video Clip of the Series:

 This new series (which recently debuted on TLC)

 First and foremost, the majority of folks featured on the show have 1,500+ inserts.
 That's not just individual coupons, that is multiple copies of a newspaper insert which contains 60+ coupons.

 Folks, let me explain something, I've been using coupons for YEARS- one does NOT get 1,500 coupon inserts.
 Yes, it is possible to purchase individual coupons through "Coupon clipping services" (because it is ILLEGAL to Buy and Sell Coupons!)- however, it's very difficult to buy 50+ of a single coupon, let alone 1,500+ Complete INSERTS!

 Most newspapers come with a couple inserts at best.
-It's possible that your friends and family may save them for you, it's also possible that you purchase 10 papers or so each week, but to receive the number of full inserts that they stated they used on the show, one would have to have MAJOR connections or be dumpster diving in the back of the newspaper printing office (illegal in
+It's possible that your friends and family may save them for you, it's also possible that you purchase 10 papers or so each week, but to receive the number of full inserts that they stated they used on the show, one would have to

 Store Coupon Policies:

 Most stores have limits on coupons which can include the following: